US carrier, S. Korea ships launch drills amid North's threat

-North Korea could conduct more tests in coming days as it views U.S.-South Korean military exercises as a practice to invade the county and often reacts with displays of weapons designed to attack its rivals.
+North Korea could conduct more tests in coming days as it views U.S.-South Korean military exercises as practice for an invasion and often reacts with displays of weapons designed to attack its rivals.

 More than 20 U.S. and South Korean navy ships, including the nuclear-powered aircraft carrier USS Ronald Reagan, a U.S. cruiser and South Korean and U.S. destroyers, were mobilized for the drills, according to the navy statement.
 It said U.S. and South Korean fighter jets and helicopters will also take part in the training.